indian-curry/indian-curry.github.io/posts/2016-08-29-Announcing-Indian-Curry.markdown

 ## Join us.

-TODO: Mention about mailing list.
+TODO: Create and mention about mailing list.

 Some of us hang out on ##indian-curry at freenode.
 Please feel free to join in.